 Tatiana loves holidays and the traditions (and meals) associated with them.

-Halloween a favorite childhood holiday for many, including much of my family!
+Halloween is a favorite childhood holiday for many, including much of my family!
 Not only do you get to dress up as whatever you want without anyone batting an eye, but you also get to feast on candy and party!

 Halloween can be a fun time in schools, many of which throw costume parties and parades on campus.
-For kids, it’s a particularly fun time because they know that they get to go trick or treating and load their buckets and pillowcases up with free candy just because they knock and say “trick or treat!”
+For kids, it’s a particularly fun time because they know that they get to go trick-or-treating and load their buckets and pillowcases up with free candy just because they knock and say “Trick or treat!”
 Candy never comes quite as easy as that!

 Halloween Word Games

 When you think about Halloween, the first things that probably come to mind are costumes, carving pumpkins, candy, autumn, trick-or-treating, and parties.
 While all of this is accurate, there should be more to the celebration, especially for the kids!
 Halloween is about the kids, right?
 Yeah, we’ll just go with that (wink).